Handy Storage Makes Car Travel Pleasant

 Courtesy of generous grandparents babysitting, I managed to go on a shopping trip to better equip a car that didn’t belong to us for the joys and pitfalls of traveling long distances with three under eight in a compact space.
 I bought two back of the seat organizers, which made all the difference in our return trip.

 Although we’ve never used these before, I don’t know how we made it this long on so many trips without them.
 We bought two of the Rubbermaid kind, one for each seat back, which offer tons of pockets to store items big and small and a surface that folds down.
+(In case you can’t find that exact one, this one from Tsumaby on Amazon also has a tray that folds down.)
 Think an airline seatback tray, but in a car and with way more pockets.
 The tray had two cup holders on it, as well as a place to store five or six writing utensils.

 I dumped the contents of our car busy boxes and sorted the items out between three kids and then installed the organizers.
 I had one kid who colored for almost six hours, and the only issue we ran into was losing crayons or tiny markers into the void between car seats never to be seen again.
 They had no trouble eating on the desk surface, and using it for books and coloring.